grantcarthew/python-define/README.md

 ## define IS NOT

 - A general purpose OpenAI client
-- A free tool to use, you will need an OpenAI API
+- A free tool to use, you will need an OpenAI API Key
 - Always perfect in its response

 ## Installation